Charlos16v/markdown-cv/index.md

 `2023 - 2023`
 FullStack Web Developer Svelte + TypeScript + RPC at TippingService (Web Application Development Company in Mallorca)

+`2023 - 2023`
+Backend Web Developer NodeJS + Typescript Microservices at Genomcore (low-code solutions builder for precision health)

 During the last 2 years, I have been working in a software development environment where the quality of the final product was the most important thing.
 I have always tried to make the best decisions, the most optimal ones, and always trying to follow good practices.

-My work has focused on the development of .NET APIs based on microservices, with a clean architecture that mixes the best of all available options, which has allowed us to achieve a fairly robust and clear architecture, efficient and easy to scale.
-Depending on the type of project, different decisions were made, always thinking about the final load of users that they would have to handle.
+My work has focused on the development of APIs based on microservices, with a clean architecture that mixes the best of all available options, which has allowed us to achieve a fairly robust and clear architecture, efficient and easy to scale.
+Depending on the type of project, different decisions were made, always thinking about the aim of the project.

 I have occasionally worked in front-end environments, but my experience is mainly focused on the back-end.